What is this blog about?

 Yes and no. The focus originally was on 'monsters', but the scope expanded for a few reasons.

-Generally, yes this blog has a focused on 'creature effects', as thats what the bulk of special makeup effects has went to realizing.
+Generally, yes this blog has a focused on 'creature effects', as that is what the bulk of special makeup effects has went to realising.

-However, having it be just styled on 'monsters' opens up semantics bullshit on 'what is a monster', something we really can't be arsed with.
+However, having it be just styled on 'monsters' opens up semantics bullshit on 'what is a monster', something I really can't be arsed with.

 Add in that gore makeups, surrealistic transformation makeups, and disfigurement or disabled makeups are included quite often.
 None of these are 'monsters'.